Vitgracer/PyTorch2Cpp-Inference/README.md

 # 🧠 Digit Predictor with PyTorch & C++ Inference

-Welcome to **Digit Predictor** – a simple but cool demo that shows how to train a PyTorch model in Python, run it in fast C++ and then... in android!
+Welcome to **Digit Predictor** – a simple but cool demo that shows how to train a PyTorch model in Python and run it in fast C++!

 It's not production code – just a **toy example** to help you get started with native inference using TorchScript.
-It’s great for learning how to bridge Python & C++ & Android.
+It’s great for learning how to bridge Python & C++.

 ## 🛠️ What’s Inside?